helloric/documentation/docs/index.md

 ## Overview
 This documentation is entrypoint for future projects that want to use or extend the existing hard- and software, user of the system and other projects or individuals that want to develop similar robotic systems.

+THIS IS CURRENTLY WORK IN PROGRESS, HERE YOU WILL FIND AN ARCHITECTURE AND HARDWARE OVERVIEW AS WELL AS AN OUTLINE POINTING TO THE SECTIONS OF THE DOCUMENTATION IN THE FUTURE.